 Carol even got to meet the homeowners of one house.
 She said it was thrilling to put a face to the people who would soon call it home.

-“One day someone too will be building my house,” Barnett said.
+“One day someone too will be building my house,” Carol said.
 “What a fulfilling feeling.”

 2019 feels like “Carol’s year.”
 Her church’s recent jubilee reminded Carol that it was her 50th year of living in the United States.
 When she was 5 years old, she immigrated from Barbados with her family.